Eurovision 2024: Here are the songs with the best shot at glory

 We won't be diving deep into the internecine details of Eurovision voting, because they'll spend a lot of time during Saturday's broadcast explaining everything in punishing detail (which is historically a good time to refresh your drink and/or nip to the bathroom).

 But, very basically: The 37 countries participating in Eurovision this year each submitted a song to compete in two semi-finals which took place earlier this week.
-Of those 37, 26 are competing in Saturday's Grand Final.
+Of those 37, 26 were set to compete in Saturday's Grand Final.
+(Joost Klein's disqualification means only 25 will take the stage.)
 Six sailed through easily: every year, the so-called "Big Five" countries – France, Spain, Germany, Italy and the U.K. – automatically qualify for the Grand Final, as they contribute the most money to the competition.
 Also guaranteed to advance: Whichever country won the previous year's contest, thereby hosting the competition this year.
 In this case: Sweden.

 This year, the 20 other countries that made it to the Grand Final were entirely determined by viewers watching at home, the so-called televote.
 This put an interesting spin on things, because in the past, placement in the Grand Final was determined by a 50/50 combination of the televote and the votes of an international jury of music industry professionals.

-Note: Update: Joost Klein and his song "Europapa" have been disqualified from the Grand Final Saturday.